Bring a process. See what it is carrying.

 Ask the agent.
 Get a straight answer.

 Every finding can be challenged.
-Ask why a risk was flagged, what an obligation means in context, or whether an existing control is sufficient.
+Ask why a risk was flagged at a specific step, what an obligation means in the context of your process, or whether an existing control matches what is required.

-The agent's answers are grounded in your organisational knowledge and guided by your framework.
+The agent’s answers are grounded in your organisational knowledge and guided by your framework and taxonomies where available.
 Each answer is specific to your process and the issue under review.

 Make decisions you can explain, defend, and act on.